-Waco Police Department General Order

-Title: RACIAL PROFILING Number: 31.04 Effective: 09/28/2021

-Cancels: 31.04 Issued: 05/11/2020

-Approved Mullo Juttorium

-Sheryl D. Victorian, PhD, Chief of Police
+1 Waco Poli Gene ce Depart ral Order Title: RACIAL PROFILING Number: 31.04 Effective: 09/28/2021 Cancels: 31.04 Issued: 05/11/2020 Approved: Mull Quitoutur Sheryl D. Victorian, PhD, Chief of Police

 31.04.01 POLICY

 This policy affirms the Waco Police Department's commitment to prohibit racial profiling.
 Commissioned officers will investigate and enforce city ordinances and state and federal laws within their authority in a responsible and professional manner, treating all citizens fairly and equitably.
 All sworn personnel will complete level 2 training on this directive (Roll-call Training, Training Bulletin Distribution, Video, copy of Policy with discussion by/with Supervisor, or copy of Policy with testing).